 The Major Arcana: A Complete Guide to the 22 Cards of Destiny

-Our goal is to provide you not only with information but also with context – how these ancient symbols resonate in the modern world.
-We will delve into the archetypal images that each card represents, such as the wisdom of the Hermit, the power of the Empress, the challenges of the Tower, or the fulfillment of the World.
-We will explore how these images manifest in our own lives, how they guide us, and how they help us better understand ourselves and the world around us.
-Whether you are a beginner in the world of Tarot or an experienced practitioner, this guide will offer you new perspectives and a deeper understanding of the 22 Major Arcana cards.
-Prepare to embark on a journey through the symbolic landscape of destiny, where each card is a doorway to deeper wisdom and self-awareness.
+We aim to give you not just information, but also context: how these ancient symbols resonate in today's world.
+We'll dive into the archetypal images each card represents, such as the wisdom of the Hermit, the power of the Empress, the challenges of the Tower, or the fulfillment of the World.
+You'll see how these images show up in your own life, how they can guide you, and how they help you better understand yourself and the world around you.
+Whether you're new to Tarot or an experienced reader, this guide will offer fresh perspectives and a deeper grasp of the 22 Major Arcana cards.
+Get ready to embark on a journey through the symbolic landscape of your destiny, where each card opens a door to greater wisdom and self-awareness.

 Core Meanings: New beginnings, spontaneity, faith, naivety, recklessness, potential, freedom, risk, a new journey.